intel/media-delivery/doc/howto.rst

 Container volumes (adding your content, access logs, etc.)
 ----------------------------------------------------------

-Containers exposes few volumes which you can use to mount host folders and customize samples behavior.
+Containers expose few volumes which you can use to mount host folders and customize behavior of the samples.
 See table below for the mount points inside a container and required access rights.

 =================== ============= ====================================